The Diversity of Intelligence

 (P) ❏ Learn by challenging yourself to reach a new level of performance.

-(T) ❏ Learn by taking notes and organising them.
+(T) ❏ Learn by taking notes and organizing them.

 (R) ❏ Learn by writing an essay or a blog post.